rodneyosodo/africastalking-eris-devkit-playground/src/10Ultrasonic/README.md

 duration = sonar.ping();
 distance = (duration / 2) * 0.0343;
 ```
 To improve the accuracy we will use the ping median function.
 It takes many duration measurements instead of just one, throws away any invalid readings and then averages the remaining ones.
-By default it takes 5 readings but you can actually specify as many as you wish.
+By default it takes 5 readings but you can specify as many as you wish.
 ```cpp
 int iterations = 5;
 duration = sonar.ping_median(iterations);